LuisMunizEnc/bt2-spotify-api/README.md

 CLIENT_SECRET: Paste the Client Secret you obtained from the Spotify Dashboard.

 JWT_SECRET: Generate a long, random string and Base64 encode it.
-You can use an online tool like https://www.base64encode.org/
+You can use an online tool like https://www.base64encode.org/ and then paste it.

-Paste the output of this command here.

 ### 3. Running with Docker Compose
 Once you have configured the environment variables, you can build and run the application using Docker Compose.